razaahmad333/hashnode-blogs/clnohmhxc000208l28i67gemy.md

 Hey there,
 I hope you are doing well.

-Today is October 11, 2023, and I'm working on a project called "json-server-admin-dashboard."
+Today is October 11, 2023, and I'm working on an open-source project called "json-server-admin-dashboard."
 In simple terms, it's a user-friendly admin dashboard for people who are using [json-server](https://github.com/typicode/json-server) or [lowdb](https://github.com/typicode/lowdb) in their learning process of web development and API.
 This tool helps them easily manage their data without any hassle.

 ### Why do I need it?

 if you're diving into **web development** and getting the hang of **integrating APIs** into your web app's frontend using tools like **fetch**, **axios**, or **AJAX** for making **HTTP requests**, you might want some APIs to experiment with.

 Well, there's this fantastic tool called json-server that lets you create a mock REST API in a mere 30 seconds, and the best part is, you don't have to write a single line of backend code.
 All you have do is install the json-server npm package globally and create a JSON file right on your local machine, call it db.json.

 Here is a glance at Getting Started from json-server GitHub page.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1697191696650/c345c23f-0485-4f44-994b-c0f71d59117f.png align="center")